solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

 In this Challenge, you will create a baseline environment for Azure Data Factory development to further operationalize data movement and processing.
 You will create a Data Factory service and then install the Data Management Gateway, which is the agent that facilitates data movement from on-premises to Microsoft Azure.

+### Tasks to complete

-### Task 1: Download and stage data to be processed
+- Task 1: Download and stage data to be processed

-#### Tasks to complete

--   Configure Azure Data Factory
+- Task 2: Configure Azure Data Factory
--   Install and configure Azure Data Factory Integration Runtime on your machine
+- Task 3: Install and configure Azure Data Factory Integration Runtime on your machine

-#### Exit criteria
+### Exit criteria

--

-### Task 2: Configure Azure Data Factory

-#### Tasks to complete
+-  the data exists on the VM at **C:\Data**

--   Provision Azure Data Factory
+-  Azure Data Factory is configured
--   Connect to Azure DevOps / Github for Source Control Integration
--   install and Configure Self-hosted integration runtime on On-Premises VM
+-  there is a working Self-hosted integration runtime on the Virtual machine

-#### Exit criteria

--   Exit Criteria 1

-### Task 3: Install and configure Azure Data Factory Integration Runtime on your machine

-#### Tasks to complete

--   Task 1

-#### Exit criteria

--   Exit Criteria 1

 ## Challenge 4: Develop a data factory pipeline for data movement